-With the insertion of the probe, you may feel a momentary heat sensation or pinch.
+With the insertion of the probe, you may feel a momentary heat sensation or a pinch.
 Discomfort is minimal for most people, but individual tolerances vary greatly.
 Some areas of the body are much less sensitive than others.
-Many people read, listen to music or even take a nap while being treated.
+Many people read or listen to music while being treated.

 IS ELECTROLYSIS SAFE?

 Electrolysis has been used for over 130 years, it has been approved as a safe and legitimate permanent hair removal method by the FDA, the US Food and Drug Administration, who are responsible for public health and safety.
 Millions of people have been treated with electrolysis and it has by far the best track record for both results and safety.